RarelyCharlie/rarelycharlie.github.io/_howto/transfer.md

 layout: howto
 feedback: https://www.7cups.com/@RarelyCharlie
 ---
-This unofficial guide is for listeners, and also for members who are interestd in how things work at 7 Cups.
+This unofficial guide is for listeners, and also for members who are interested in how things work at 7 Cups.

 If you're a listener and you haven't already done so, take a few minutes to list the topics of conversation that lie outside your personal boundaries.
 You could write the list in your